Radew-lab-pixel/holbertonschool-shell/init_files_variables_and_expansions/README.md

 Task 3 : Create a script that counts the number of directories in the PATH
 	echo $PATH | tr -s ":" "\n" | wc -l  instead of  echo $PATH | tr ":" "\n" | wc -l , PATH | tr ":" "\n" | wc -l instead of    echo $PATH | wc -l

+Task 4 : Create a script that lists environment variables.
+	printenv